thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	10:49:00 AM 02 03 --> some error with posting having username urvashirautela26
+-	10:48:55 AM 02 03 --> some error with posting having username disha.patani.updates
+-	10:48:55 AM 02 03 --> some error with posting having username priyanka.chopra143
+-	10:48:53 AM 02 03 --> posted with username priyanka.chopra143
+-	10:48:29 AM 02 03 --> some error with posting having username manushi.chillar.insta
+-	10:48:29 AM 02 03 --> posted with username realshrutihaasan
+-	10:47:43 AM 02 03 --> posted with username angelinajolie143
+-	10:47:06 AM 02 03 --> some error with posting having username kriti.sanon143
+-	10:47:04 AM 02 03 --> some error with posting having username tamannaah.143
+-	10:46:58 AM 02 03 --> posted with username shraddha.kapoor.sweet
 -	08:20:03 AM 02 03 --> some error with posting having username disha.patani.updates
 -	08:19:45 AM 02 03 --> some error with posting having username priyanka.chopra143
 -	08:19:43 AM 02 03 --> posted with username priyanka.chopra143